 If you live in the Midwest like we do, there are hundreds of combinations that can work, and it can be a bit overwhelming to figure out what perennials can be planted together.
-To help you out, here are a few of our favorite perennial plant combinations:
+Luckily, the best plants for Illinois work for much of the Midwest climate.
+Here are a few of our favorite perennial plant combinations:

 Sporobolus heterolepis (prairie dropseed) & Echinacea (coneflower)

 Prairie Dropseed is a beautiful, airy, and compact grass that is incredibly hardy.
 It will mature around 18” to 24” tall and wide.
 The see-thru appearance creates a soft and inviting look that gives a calm sense to the landscape.
 As the grass first emerges in April and May, it is a beautiful green color that is welcomed after the winter months.
 Starting around the end of September, the color starts changing to a yellow-green, then golden-yellow, creating a season-long interest of color.